AxonFramework/AxonFramework/README.md

 ## Getting started

-Numerous resources may help you on your journey using Axon Framework.
+Numerous resources can help you on your journey in using Axon Framework.
 A good starting point is [AxonIQ Developer Portal](https://developer.axoniq.io/), which provides links to sources like blogs, videos, and descriptions.

 For clarity, here are several helpful resources too: